slawekradzyminski/awesome-testing.com/_posts/2025-12-06-learning-ai.md

 header:
   og_image: /images/blog/ailearning.png
 description: >
-  Exploring the convergence of learning AI through three distinct paths: as a student learning, as a user in daily tasks, and as a builder creating systems.
-Discover how these paths merge into a unified journey of AI mastery.
+  Learn AI faster with three paths: theory-first student, power-user workflows, and builder tooling.
+Understand LLM fundamentals, prompting, agents, and how to connect them.
 ---

 ![Learning AI - Convergence Point](/images/blog/ailearning.png)

 Recent LLM releases such as Opus 4.5 and GPT-5.1 Codex (used via Codex CLI) have once again pushed the boundaries of what we thought possible.
 These models generate remarkably high-quality code and demonstrate capabilities that would have seemed out of reach not long ago.
-Combined with modern agentic workflows built on function calling, they can now support — or even automate — almost any engineering task we can imagine.
+Combined with modern agentic workflows built on function calling, they can now support — or even automate — almost any engineering task we can imagine, [including testing](https://www.awesome-testing.com/2025/11/agentic-testing).

 Unsurprisingly, companies and organisations have taken notice.
 There is growing pressure on engineers of every kind to keep up: to experiment, explore new use cases, understand the theory behind these systems, and adopt the practices that allow us to use them effectively.
 Many employers now expect their teams to stay close to the cutting edge, track breakthroughs, and pay active attention to emerging tools and techniques.
 Multiple studies proved already that productivity boost isn't guaranteed, it requires a lot of effort and time to learn and adopt to new tools and techniques.